 Whatever form that they take — jewelry, coins, or bullion — your precious metals are, quite literally, treasures.
 You want to keep your investment safe, secure, and in top condition.

-There are many security solutions out there, and which storage option you choose will depend upon both on the size and value of your precious metals collection, as well as how quickly and easily you may need to access it.
+There are many security solutions out there.
+The storage option you choose depends upon on the size and value of your precious metals collection.
+You must also consider how quickly and easily you may need to access your precious metals as well.
 Many experts suggest diversifying your storage methods and locations for optimum security in the case of unexpected events.

 Here are a few storage options for your precious metals:

 Secret hiding places

-It’s old-fashioned, but many people still rely on carefully hidden stashes of precious metals around the home.
-It may be the least secure option, but it gives you quick access to your assets in case of an emergency.
+An old-fashioned method, but many people still rely on carefully hidden stashes of precious metals around the home.
+It may be the least secure option, but it gives you quick access to your assets in an emergency.
 If you choose your hiding places carefully, your precious metals may be less of a target to thieves than a more obvious safe.
-There is a wide range of diversion safes on the market today made to resemble common household objects such as power sockets.
-Appropriately placed, they are likely to be overlooked in a robbery.
+A wide range of diversion safes exists on the market today, made to resemble common household objects such as power sockets.
+When appropriately placed, a robber might likely overlook them in a robbery.
 Other methods include hiding valuables under floorboards or even burying them.
 The ultimate security of these methods is debatable, and they are probably best limited to small amounts of precious metals intended for emergency access.

 The traditional guardian and storage space for precious metals throughout the years, safes remain a solid option.
-You can purchase a wall safe or free-standing safe for a few hundred dollars or pay many thousands for premium models.
-All safes are not created equal, so be sure to do your research.
+You can purchase a wall safe or free-standing safe for a few hundred dollars or pay thousands for premium models.
+All safes are not created equal, so please do your research.
 Make sure that the safe is waterproof and that it can survive a house fire.
 Remember that a small, portable safe may actually put your precious metals at risk in a burglary, allowing thieves to just walk away with the whole thing to crack at their leisure.
 The most secure safes are built-in or bolted to a wall or floor.